FRACerqueira/PromptPlus/docs/apis/pplus.controls.configcontrols.md

 ### <a id="properties-showtooltip"/>**ShowTooltip**

-Get/Set enabled show Tooltip for all controls.
+Get/Set enable show Tooltip for all controls at startup.
  <br>Default value : true

 ```csharp